oanapopescu93/casino/README.md

 # casino
-casino game with Nodejs/Express, ReactJs/Redux and HTML Canvas\
+casino webapp using with Nodejs/Express, ReactJs/Redux and HTML Canvas\
 You can play roulette, blackjack, slots, craps, poker (5 card draw and Texas Hold'em), keno and bet on races

 ## Screenshot00 - The Splash screen